-One of the most important things to master if you want to be a better baseball player is your swing mechanics.
+One of the most important things to master if you want to be a better baseball player is your hitting mechanics.
 The sooner you can start performing a correct baseball swing, the sooner you can become the MVP of your team.

 It doesn’t matter if you have aspirations of playing in the big leagues someday or if you just want to stop embarrassing yourself at your company baseball games.
 Either way, we’ve got some helpful tips for you.